robatwilliams/hills-api/docs/fields-hills-database.md

 # Fields from The Database of British and Irish Hills

-This is the primary data source.
-Note that the API also exposes fields from other data sources.
+This is the primary (and currently, only) data source.

 More information about each field can be found here: http://hills-database.co.uk/database_notes.html#fields